Service Bus for Windows Server Overview

 The Service Bus for Windows Server provides a messaging platform for enterprise applications with a multi-host farm topology that provides both scale and high availability.
 The platform is based on Windows Server and Microsoft SQL Server.
 Developers that want a lightweight development environment can install the Service Bus for Windows Server on Windows client operating systems (64-bits) and Microsoft SQL Express.

-You can deploy the Service Bus for Windows Server in a hosted environment such as Azure Virtual Machines using a hosted Microsoft SQL Server database, or Windows Azure SQL Database (IaaS).
-For more information about supported platforms, see Supported Topologies.
+You can deploy the Service Bus for Windows Server in a hosted environment such as Azure Virtual Machines using a hosted Microsoft SQL Server database, or Microsoft Azure SQL Database (IaaS).
+For more information about supported platforms, see Supported Topologies2.

-Although symmetry exists between Service Bus for Windows Server and Windows Azure Service Bus in APIs and messaging features, there are differences between the two Service Bus products.
+Although symmetry exists between Service Bus for Windows Server and Microsoft Azure Service Bus in APIs and messaging features, there are differences between the two Service Bus products.

-With respect to manageability, in a hosted Platform As A Service (Windows Azure) environment, the PaaS vendor (Microsoft) provides the management.
+With respect to manageability, in a hosted Platform As A Service (Azure) environment, the PaaS vendor (Microsoft) provides the management.
 With the Service Bus for Windows Server, the local administrator deploys, secures, scales, and monitors the Service Bus for Windows Server farm.